-IAF's An-32 transport aircraft with 13 onboard goes missing near China border
+IAF's An-32 aircraft with 13 onboard goes missing, search ops launched

 Guwahati, June 03: Indian Air Force (IAF)'s An-32 transport aircraft with 13 people onboard had reportedly gone missing after taking off from Jorhat in Assam.